Examinations

 I confirm that I have used only the permitted and cited study aids.

-Furthermore, I confirm that the written and electronic versions of the examination paper [placeholder, title examination paper] are identical.
+Furthermore, I confirm that the written and electronic versions of the examination paper [placeholder, title of examination paper] are identical.

 __________________________________________________________________________________